yonix06/npmhome/README.md

 ## Info

-Self-hosted and fully automated dashboard for your NPM proxy hosts!
+Self-hosted and fully automated dashboard for your Nginx Proxy Manager proxy hosts!

 ## Instructions